-This is a powerful wine that offers refined flavors of fresh almond, apricot, yellow fruit and minerals.
+This is a powerful yet elegant wine that offers refined flavors of fresh almonds, apricots, yellow fruits and minerals.
 Overall it is vivacious and balanced, with an exceptional, intense finish.

 points of distinction

-- Têtes de Cru and Cuvée Hors-Classe are higher classifications within the appellation currently under consideration by the INAO.
+- Tête de Cru and Cuvée Hors-Classe are precursors to new classification (Premier Cru) sites within appellation currently under consideration by INAO

 vineyard details +